PagerDuty/incident-response-docs/docs/training/incident_commander.md

 If the on-call IC joins later, you may hand over to them at your discretion (see below for the hand-off procedure)

 ### Checking if SME's are Present
 During a call, you will want to know who is available from the various teams in order to resolve the incident.
-Etiquette dictates that people should announce themselves, but someones you may be joining late to the call.
+Etiquette dictates that people should announce themselves, but sometimes you may be joining late to the call.
 If you need a representative from a team, just ask on the call.
 Your deputy can page one if no one answers.

 > Do we have a representative from [X] on the call?